freitasgouvea/universal-token-vault/README.md

 - **ReentrancyGuard:** Prevents reentrancy attacks.
 - **Pausable:** Allows the contract to be paused in case of emergencies.
 - **Ownable:** Restricts certain functions to the contract owner.
-- **Function Signature Verification:** Ensures that the registered token functions are correctly called.
+- **Function Signature Verification:** Ensures that the registered token functions for deposits and withdraws are correctly called.
-- **Safe Deposit**: Validates and decodes the `msg.sender` and the address used in field `from` to only allow deposits from owner.
+- **Safe Deposit**: Validates and decodes the address used in field `from` to only allow deposits from owner and the address used in field `to` to only allow deposits to vault.
-- **Safe Withdraw**: Validates and decodes the `msg.sender` and the address used in field `to` to only allow withdraws to owner.
+- **Safe Withdraw**: Validates and decodes the address used in field `to` to only allow withdraws to owner and the address used in field `from` to only allow withdeaws from vault.
 - **Amount and/or Id Verification:** Validates and decodes the `amount` and `id` parameters for deposits and withdrawals.

+## 🚫 Limitations

+While the `UniversalTokenVault` contract offers significant flexibility and security, it also has some limitations:

+- **Complexity in Registration**: The process of registering different types of tokens with varying function signatures and parameter indices can be complex and error-prone.
+- **Gas Efficiency**: The additional checks and decoding processes may lead to higher gas consumption, especially for complex token transactions.
+- **Custom Token Functions**: Support for custom token functions requires precise configuration and testing to ensure compatibility and security.
+- **Single Contract Limitations**: Managing multiple token standards within a single contract may lead to challenges in maintenance and upgrades.
+- **Three tokens patters**: This contract is only able to handle tokens that have some similiarities with the three major tokens patterns (fungilble, non-fungible and semi-fungible).

 ## 🚀 Getting Started